PPM Logo

 b.
 Conducts pre-Review meetings with Respondents to explain the Student Conduct Review process, key deadlines, potential participants, and answer relevant questions.

 c.
-Upon completion of the Student Conduct Review, provides the Respondent with the Student Conduct Review Report and assigned sanctions (if any) from the Student Conduct Officer.
+Provides the Respondent with the Student Conduct Review Report and assigned sanctions (if any) from the Student Conduct Officer.

 d.
-Participates in training sessions facilitated by SAGE.
+Regularly participates in training sessions facilitated by SAGE.

-7. The duties and responsibilities of University Representatives generally include:
+7. The duties and responsibilities of University Representative generally include:

 b.
-Asks questions of the Respondent and witnesses at Student Conduct Reviews.
+Asks questions of the Respondent, Complainant, and witnesses at Student Conduct Reviews.

 8. The duties and responsibilities of Advisors generally include: